chinadupaya/WebSnapse/README.md

 # MAYBE
 - show which rule has been selected
 - adjust time interval
+- accept exponents in rules

 # Done
+- Choice history
+- Accept non-determinism when choosing rules in automata.js
 - Back step
 - Play and Pause
 - Load JSON file